Romanviann/AppleStore-course-project/README.md

 Not in any way,shape, or form affiliated with Apple Inc.

 # Notes

-**Not built with other browser or screen sizes in mind - build on and for Safari on a 13.3 inch display
+Not built with other browser or screen sizes in mind - build on and for Safari on a 13.3 inch display.

-**Not clean code
+Not clean code.
-**HTML files and images placements are for simplicity within the same directory
+HTML files and images placements are for simplicity within the same directory.

-#Credits
+# Thank Yous

-*all image providers
+all image providers
+Apple
-*Google Images
+Google Images